nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 }
 ```

-Above results in `@Route(path='user')` annotation.
-As this rotue is created with only parameter called `path`, we can override this parameter defining route with different path.
+Above results in `Route(path: 'user')` attribute.
+As this route is created with only parameter called `path`, we can override this parameter defining route with different path.

-Overriding behaviour is different for each pattern, suppose for an example `actionMethod` pattern which creates route along with HTTP method if any defined on it. `@Route` annotation in this case gets created with two parameters `path` and `type` parameter.
+Overriding behaviour is different for each pattern, suppose for an example `actionMethod` pattern which creates route along with HTTP method. `Route` attribute in this case gets created with two parameters `path` and `type` parameter.
 We can override any of these parameter or both of the parameter.

 ```php
 public function actionGetUser() {